HerculesDraycon/HerculesDraycon/README.md

 <!--![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=HerculesDraycon&langs_count=6&layout=compact&theme=synthwave&)-->

-### About me
+### About me:
-University student in Computation Sciense, passionate on coding, Brazilian.
+#### 📚 University student in Computation Sciense, passionate on coding, Brazilian.
 Very committed to exercise systems programming and keep chasing more knowledge about it.
+#### 🛠️ I'am Currently working in teaching programming to young begginers and in pralallel, focusing on learning and developing IOT Systems, with technologies such like Rust and C++.

-### Soft skills
+### Soft skills:
-- 🌐 Advanced English
+- #### 🌐 Advanced English
-- 👥 Communicative and group interactive
+- #### 👥 Communicative and group interactive
-- 🗣️ Related with business and sales, in contact with customers.
+- #### 🗣️ Related with business and sales, in contact with customers.